 The Application of Basel II to Trading Activities and the Treatment of Double Default Effects

-Note: This document has been incorporated in the comprehensive version of International Convergence of Capital Measurement and Capital Standards: A Revised Framework, including the June 2004 Basel II Framework, the 1996 Amendment to the Capital Accord to Incorporate Market Risks, and the 2005 paper on The Application of Basel II to Trading Activities and the Treatment of Double Default Effects.
+Note: This document has been incorporated in the comprehensive version of International Convergence of Capital Measurement and Capital Standards: A Revised Framework, including the June 2004 Basel II Framework, the elements of the 1988 Accord that were not revised during the Basel II process and the 1996 Amendment to the Capital Accord to Incorporate Market Risks.

 The "Basel II" framework, or Revised Framework, as the new standard is frequently called, seeks to improve on the existing rules by aligning regulatory capital requirements more closely to the underlying risks that banks face.
 In addition, the Revised Framework is intended to promote a more forward-looking approach to capital supervision, one that encourages banks to identify the risks they may face, today and in the future, and to develop or improve their ability to manage those risks.
 As a result, the Revised Framework is intended to be more flexible and better able to evolve with advances in markets and risk management practices.

 In releasing the Revised Framework last summer, the BCBS re-iterated its intention to maintain its active dialogue with the industry to ensure that the new framework keeps pace with, and can be applied to, ongoing developments in the financial services sector.
 Two areas that the BCBS identified where immediate work should be done concerned (1) finding a prudentially sound treatment under the Revised Framework for exposures to "double default," where the risk of both a borrower and a guarantor defaulting on the same obligation may be substantially lower than the risk of only one of the parties defaulting; and (2) applying the Revised Framework to certain exposures arising from trading activities.